pyqcm-project/pyqcm/docs/source/defining_models.rst

 Given that the model has two bands, the definition of the hopping operator ``t`` must contain orbital information: the keywords ``orbitals`` (a tuple) is used to specify the orbital numbers associated with the two sites separated by the bond vector (link) given in argument.
 Internally, a loop is done over all sites of the super unit cell; the bond vector is used to identify a second site; if that site exists and if the orbitals associated with the two sites agree with ``orbitals``, then a matrix element is added to the operator.
 In the above example, three calls are needed because of the three directions (bonds).

 The greatest risk in such calls is to mislabel the orbitals.
-In order to check that operators were defined properly, a submodule called ``draw_operator'' is provided, that can draw on the screen a schematic view of each operator defined on the lattice or in a particular cluster model.
+In order to check that operators were defined properly, a submodule called ``draw_operator`` is provided, that can draw on the screen a schematic view of each operator defined on the lattice or in a particular cluster model.

 Other examples
 --------------